 UI vs UX when looking for a job

-It’s important to understand the difference between UX and UI when you’re looking to join a company in a new role, or if you’re looking to add to your team (see our design jobs page if that's you).
-When searching for a job in UX, you’ll quickly notice that there are an array of different roles.
+It’s important to understand the difference between UX and UI when you’re looking to join a company in a new role, or if you’re looking to add to your team.
+When searching for a job in UX, you’ll find an array of different roles advertised.

-If you’re looking to contribute to both UX and UI, which I believe you should, you need to seek out roles that want research to be a part of the process.
-Jobs that actively encourage learning and collaboration with other teams, and not just putting a tick in a box to say they now have UX/UI covered.
+If you’re looking to contribute to both UX and UI, which I believe you should, you need to seek out roles where research is part of the process; jobs that actively encourage learning and collaboration with other teams, and not just putting a tick in a box to say they now have UX/UI covered.

-Too many roles just want a UI designer but have an inkling that they need UX, so they’ll add it to the job spec in the hope the designer can work out the specifics.
-If you suspect this, dig deep in your interview to uncover the real desire to do UX and ensure the company actually has the time and budget to put towards research.
+Too many roles really just want a UI designer but have an inkling that they need UX, so they add it to the job specs in the hope that the designer will work out the details.
+If you suspect this to be the case, dig a bit deeper in your interview to uncover the real desire to do UX and ensure the company actually has the time and budget to put towards research.
 You’ll usually know within minutes what appetite they really have for UX.